-CASS+ was formed originally as an independent service at Bodmin Magistrates’ Court in 2005, followed by a branch in Plymouth in 2006, and Truro as 2012.
+CASS+ was formed originally as an independent service at Bodmin Magistrates’ Court in 2005, followed by a branch in Plymouth in 2006, then Truro in 2012.
+In 2018 we extended our services to Newton Abbot in Devon.
 Intended as a support service for offenders, following the trend at the time, which was Community Justice.
 Many similar schemes were set up in courts across the UK, but this is the only one still operating after 12 years.
 We have been a model of good practice within the courts system for many years, and have been achieving excellent results for the people who come through our doors.

 Many people are signposted to us by others within the court system, and we know that magistrates take into account the fact that defendants are being helped by us when they make their sentencing disposals – that’s the standing we have built up in this field.